School Shooters: What's Their Path To Violence?

 "Adolescent school shooters, there's no question that they're struggling and there have been multiple failures in their lives," says Reid Meloy, who is a clinical professor of psychiatry at the University of California, San Diego.

-Many struggle with psychological problems, says Meloy, a forensic psychologist who also consults with the FBI.
+Many struggle with psychological problems, says Meloy, who also consults with the FBI.

 "We know that mental health issues are very much in the mix," he says.
 "The child might be just, you know, very depressed.
 We also found in one of our early studies that you've got this curious combination of both depression and paranoia."